ddewaele/location-rest-api/README.md

 ### All code required to run the REST API can be found at

-To start the REST API, make sure that your MongoDB is up and running and simply type the following command to start the server
+To start the REST API, make sure that your MongoDB is up and running and type the following command to install the module dependencies

+	npm install

+Type in the following command to start the server :

 	node server.js